Purpose of this buildpack

 Set this to select or pin to a specific version of jemalloc.
 The default is to use the latest stable version if this is not set.
 You will receive an error mentioning tar if the version does not exist.

 note: This setting is only used during app deployment.
-Changing it will require a code change to be deployed in order to take affect.
+Changing it will require a code change to be deployed to take affect.

 scalingo env-set JEMALLOC_VERSION=3.6.0